Lockerbie bomber: Alex Salmond says remember the victims

 He was released by Scottish Justice Secretary Kenny MacAskill after being diagnosed with prostate cancer, and was allowed to return to Libya.

-Megrahi had always spoken of his innocence.'No celebration'
+Megrahi had always spoken of his innocence.

 Scottish Labour leader Johann Lamont said: "Megrahi was convicted by a Scots court, under Scots law, of the greatest act of mass murder in Scottish history.

 "Three years ago the Scottish government chose to release him on the pretext he had just three months to live.
 That was an insult to the victims.